loudnumbers/environmental_data/README.md

 ## Annual

-The annual csv file (download) contains data running from 1959 to 2022 - a timespan of 64 years.
-Here's an explanation of the column names
+The annual csv file ([download](https://raw.githubusercontent.com/loudnumbers/environmental_data/main/annual.csv)) contains data running from 1959 to 2022 - a timespan of 64 years.
+It suits longer sonifications where you might want things to evolve more gradually.
+It suits shorter sonifications where you might want the story of the data to be clear and obvious.

+Here's an explanation of the column names:

 ### Monthly mean CO2 levels in the atmosphere